DataTech123/AccountingSystemAnalysis.twbx/README.md

 For example, by exploring the "accountingsystemanalysis.twbx" DEMO, it consists of five financial dashboards that can resolve  common accounting operation problems.
 In a real-world working scenario, I would directly connect to a source system's raw data  for extraction, transform, and load( ETL) to the target systems  for information analysis and report.

-Thank you for reviewing my financial visualization design and the Cost Journal & Account Reconciliation in an Excel file.I welcome any questions from you.
+Thank you for your questions and feedback.